I14Y-ch/import_rdf_datasets/README.md

-# I14Y Dataset Import Tool
+# DCAT Dataset in xml/rdf format Import Tool

-A Python-based tool for importing DCAT datasets in rdf format into the I14Y platform of the Swiss Federal Statistical Office (BFS).
+A Python-based tool for importing DCAT datasets in xml/rdf format into the I14Y platform of the Swiss Federal Statistical Office (BFS).

 ## Features
 - Import DCAT datasets from rdf files to I14Y API